defeat the enemy, strongholds and spiritual warfare

 Responsibility to those who consider us enemies (17-21)

-Love is the supreme virtue of the Gospel, built on the foundation of Christ’s death and resurrection but held together by sacrificial love.
+Love is the supreme virtue of the Gospel, built on the foundation of Christ’s death and resurrection, but held together by sacrificial love.

 We see that sacrificial love when God allowed Jesus to become flesh to take our place on the cross.
 We also see that same sacrificial love in Jesus’ earthly ministry, our model that shows us how to love others.

-And we see that sacrificial love once again demonstrated by God when He allowed His only son to become our shame and die in our place.
+And we see that sacrificial love was once again demonstrated by God when He allowed His only son to become our shame and die in our place.
 And it’s the same kind of love we should see daily as we interact with the world.
 That type of love is what sets us apart from the world.

 Paul explains that we’re expected to show genuine appreciation and admiration for our fellow believers by putting them before ourselves.
 Hebrews 13:2 refers to it as “pursuing the love of strangers.”
 It means we’re not called to entertain our friends.
 We’re also called to model this hospitality to fellow believers.